 A minor requires a minimum of 18 credit hours, at least 12 of which must be upper division.
 In most cases, the upper limit requirement for a minor is 27 credit hours, at least 12 of which must be upper division.
-Normally, a maximum of two courses (six credit hours) used to fulfill requirements for a major (or another minor) may also be used to fulfill requirements for a minor.
+Normally, a maximum of two courses (six to eight credit hours) used to fulfill requirements for a major (or another minor) may also be used to fulfill requirements for a minor.
+In all minors in the College of Science and Management (See Academic Structure pages) that require a minimum of 24 credits, the 100 level credits used to fulfill requirements for a major (or another minor) may also be used to fulfill requirements for a minor, and in some such minors further credits used to fulfill requirements for a major (or another minor) may also be used to fulfill requirements for a minor.
+"Please refer to the program pages for specific details."
 Students are not permitted to include more than two minors in the same degree program.